MessiasLima/resumee/frontend-developer.md

 - ***Android developer at SIBS Processos:*** I am development team member of the most famous money transfer app in Portugal.
 The app was build using Kotlin, Dagger 2, Androidx, Material Design Components and tests with Expresso

 ### Fullstack developer and Tech leader at Sotech Soluções e Tecnologia - Jan/2018 - Nov/2018
 In this company I led a small team of 3 developers.
 Together we develop and fix issues of a management software of hospitals and a tool of basic healthcare.
-The applications are made using HTML, CSS, JavaScript, Angular 5, Ionic framework and Java for native Android development.
+The applications are made using HTML, CSS, JavaScript, Angular 5, Ionic framework and Java for native Android development; Spring Boot, JAX-RS in backend.

 ### Fullstack developer at Alscience engineering - Aug/2016 - Jan/2017 and Sep/2017 - Dec/2017
 In Alscience I was part of a team that developed Sismogran, a software for indoor environment monitoring (temperature, humidity, etc).
 We also developed a software for monitoring vital signs of workers in dangerous places using smartwatches.
-The systems made in Java(Spring Framework), JavaScript (AngularJS and Angular 2) and mobile applications with Ionic framework and Java.
+The systems made in Java(Spring Boot), JavaScript (AngularJS and Angular 2) and mobile applications with Ionic framework and Java.

 ### Fullstack developer at Adtalem Educacional do Brasil - Jan/2017 - Sep/2017
 I was part of a team assigned to fix issues of Integrees.net, an Web application for students of Adtalem group colleges in Brazil.
 In this project, we use the following technologies: Spring Boot, Micro-service architecture, Project Reactor, Ionic framework, AngularJS, SASS, GULP, AWS technologies (EC2, RDS, S3, DynamoDB, SQS, etc...).